filip-herceg/filip-herceg-cv/docs/repo-structure-audit.md

 - Mixes binaries with source; increases repo noise and risk of accidental edits/commits.
 - Hard to understand which DBs are fixtures vs transient.

-Fix options (pick one):
+Fix (implemented - Option B):
-- Preferred: generate test DBs during test setup.
-Keep only seeds/migrations in Git.
-Ignore `*.sqlite` in `.gitignore`.
+- Generate or store ephemeral test DBs under `src/tests/fixtures/db/tmp/` (ignored by Git).
-- If committing sample DBs is necessary, move them into `tests/fixtures/db/` (or `prisma/fixtures/`) and document their purpose and how tests reference them.
+- If a committed sample DB is ever needed, place it under `src/tests/fixtures/db/` with a short README.
-- Consider using the existing migration script `scripts/migrate-sqlite-to-postgres.mjs` to move off SQLite for CI consistency.
+- Reference: see `docs/operations/runbooks/test-db-fixtures.md`.

 ### 4) Types spread across `types/` and `src/types/`